 Shazam!: Fury of the Gods: June 2, 2023

 Shazam! screenwriter Henry Gayden will return to write the script for the project, with director David F. Sandberg and producer Peter Safran also expected to return given the success of the first film.
 Zachary Levi and Asher Angel, who played Shazam and Billy Bastion, respectively, are expected to return along with the majority of the cast from Shazam!.
 And maybe even Sinbad?
-OK probably not, but Helen Mirren is on board as the villain, reportedly playing Hespera, so that should make up for it.
+OK probably not, but Helen Mirren and Lucy Liu are on board as the villains, a trio of ancient Greek goddesses.

 Wonder Woman 3